 At Kristoff & Associates Family Dentistry, we pride ourselves on offering comprehensive care for patients of all ages.
 As a practice, our focus is preventive dental care, but our knowledgeable dentists and staff have training and expertise in a number of specialty areas, including sleep apnea therapy, laser dentistry, and dental sedation.
 Keep reading to find out more about our specialty services, or contact our Carmel, IN practice to schedule an appointment.

-Sedation dentistry is most commonly considered as being for patients who are afraid of the dentist, but actually, there are a number of reasons patients may benefit from the use of dental sedation, including:
+Sedation dentistry is most commonly considered for patients who are afraid of the dentist, but there are a number of reasons patients may benefit from dental sedation, including:

 - Fear of dental tools like needles and drills

 - Physical or cognitive impairment that makes dental procedures uncomfortable or unsafe

 - In order to complete multiple or complex treatments in a single appointment